 Why shouldn’t you pick a mortgage with NHG?

-Banks, lenders, and savings institutions offer and guarantee conventional mortgages.
+Banks, lenders, and savings institutions offer and guarantee conventional mortgages in the Netherlands.

 Why should you pick a conventional mortgage?